slevinln/project01/README.md

 ### Content

-Information was taken from the following sources: Wikipedia, INSERT OTHER SOURCES
+Information about the malinois was taken from the following sources: Wikipedia, INSERT OTHER SOURCES

 ### Media